Why Preventive Pest Control Matters Even If Your Home Is Clean

 2. Pests Might Ruin Your Valuables

 Bugs and rodents can invade your home and cause hundreds of dollars in damage.
-Silverfish and other occasional household invaders live off organic fibers, such as books, photo albums and cardboard boxes.
+Silverfish and other occasional household invaders live off organic fibers, such as books, photo albums, and cardboard boxes.
 Termites and carpenter ants can eat firewood and wooden furniture.
 If you don’t deal with them immediately, these insects could weaken your home’s framing structure.
-As their name suggests, carpet beetles can eat through the carpeting and other fabric fibers.
+As their name suggests, carpet beetles can eat through carpeting and other fabric fibers.